khulnasoft/ThreatMatrix/docs/source/Advanced-Configuration.md

 You can use the "Secrets Manager" to store your credentials.
 In this way your secrets would be better protected.

-Instead of adding the variables to the environment file, you should just add them with the same name on the AWS Secrets Manager and Intel Owl will fetch them transparently.
+Instead of adding the variables to the environment file, you should just add them with the same name on the AWS Secrets Manager and IntelX will fetch them transparently.

 Obviously, you should have created and managed the permissions in AWS in advance and accordingly to your infrastructure requirements.